-While clients initially assume bankruptcy is the only recourse, Wolfson says non-bankruptcy solutions are feasible more than 90% of the time.
+While clients initially assume bankruptcy is the only recourse, Wolfson says non-bankruptcy solutions are feasible more than 90 percent of the time.
 If a situation is left to fester, though, bankruptcy may be the only viable option.

-Direct negotiations with a creditor can generate a restructuring of payment obligations and ease the financial crunch.
-Landlords are often open to these agreements, and may temporarily accept reduced rent or add skipped payments to the end of the lease.
+Direct negotiations with a creditor can generate a restructuring of payment obligations and ease the financial crunch with a repayment plan.
+Landlords are often open to these agreements and may temporarily accept reduced rent or add skipped monthly payments to the end of the lease.

 Some secured creditors, such as banks, may require more intense discussions.
 “The bank may forbear from enforcing its rights while the business works to restructure, or it may insist on a quick-sale process to monetize its collateral,” says Wolfson.
 “We examine the bank’s collateral position to determine whether a bankruptcy filing could impact it negatively, and if so, use that to our negotiating advantage.”

 Assess Your Business’s Current and Projected Financial Situation

 Understanding both current and projected cash flow is key, Wolfson says, as it helps guide possible resolutions.
 Business owners with minimal funds or who anticipate that the root cause of the financial distress will be an ongoing problem may find that selling assets relieves the bottleneck.

 When a transportation service lost all revenue at the start of the COVID-19 pandemic, the business owner was unable to make the vehicles’ loan payments.
 She opted to pivot and began using some of the vehicles for delivery services.
 Moss is now helping her sell the remainder of the fleet.